[ Webinar ] 🏭🚀 Groupe SEB accelerates its 4.0 strategy with Mercateam 🫕🍳 [ Thursday, September 28, 2023 from 11 a.m. to 12 p.m. ]

 Other important job classification information

-Help from the UIMM in the field
+Help from UIMM in the field

 Implementation

-Reality for some companies
+A reality for some companies

 In conclusion